One-shot distillation with constant overhead using catalysts: Introduction

-The key contribution of this work is to demonstrate the effectiveness of catalytic methods in enhancing distillation overhead, particularly their capability of breaking the logarithmic barrier in one-shot magic state distillation.
-Specifically, we establish a general and rigorous ordering of resource overheads for one-shot (unassisted) distillation, multi-shot distillation, and one-shot catalytic distillation, as illustrated in Fig.~\ref{fig:surpassing}, by showing how any multi-shot distillation protocol can be converted into a one-shot catalytic protocol while maintaining the overhead by designing suitable catalysts with reusability guarantees.
+The main contribution of this work is to demonstrate the effectiveness of catalytic methods in enhancing distillation efficiency, particularly highlighting their striking capability to arbitrarily reduce one-shot distillation overhead which is unknown before, thereby, in some sense, completing the picture of distillation overhead optimization.
+Specifically, we establish a general and rigorous ordering of resource overheads for one-shot (unassisted), multi-shot average, and one-shot catalytic distillation settings, as illustrated in Fig.~\ref{fig:surpassing}, by showing how any multi-shot distillation protocol can be converted into a one-shot catalytic protocol while maintaining the overhead by designing suitable catalysts with reusability guarantees.

-In particular, for magic state distillation, the application of our catalytic approach to low-overhead protocols, such as the first sublogarithmic protocol by Hastings and Haah~\cite{HastingsHaah18} and the recent constant-overhead protocols ~\cite{KrishnaTillich18,wills2024constantoverheadmagicstatedistillation,golowich2024asymptotically,nguyen2024good,lee2024low} can yield protocols with arbitrary batch size (e.g., an $n$-to-$m$ protocol can be converted into a $\lceil n/m \rceil$-to-$1$ protocol) but no greater overhead for any accuracy, overcoming the aforementioned problems.
-Furthermore, we demonstrate that the failure probability and overhead, corresponding to time and space costs respectively, can be traded for each other with the help of catalysts, which is expected to have wide practical applications.
-Notably, we prove that the optimal constant for constant-overhead magic state distillation can be reduced to $1$ at the price of sacrificing the success probability by a constant factor, pushing the efficiency of distillation to its ultimate limit.
-Lastly, by extending the catalytic technique to the channel (dynamical) setting, we provide a one-shot operational interpretation of channel mutual information, addressing an open question posed by Wilming in~\cite{Wilming2021PRL}.
+In particular, for magic state distillation, our catalytic approach can be applied to make the batch size of any protocol arbitrarily small (e.g., an $n$-to-$m$ protocol can be converted into a $\lceil n/m \rceil$-to-$1$ protocol) for any accuracy, providing a strategy for alleviating the qubit cost in large-scale computation.
+Furthermore, we demonstrate that the failure probability and overhead, corresponding to time and space costs respectively, can be traded for each other with the help of catalysts.
+Notably, we prove that the optimal constant for constant-overhead magic state distillation can even be reduced to $1$ at the price of sacrificing the success probability by a constant factor, pushing the efficiency of distillation to its ultimate limit.
+Lastly, we extend the catalytic technique to the channel (dynamical) setting.
+As a new application, we provide a one-shot operational interpretation of channel mutual information, showing that it determines the catalytic convertibility of quantum channels and thereby resolving the channel version of a conjecture of Wilming~\cite{Wilming2021PRL}.

+From a practical perspective, our catalytic schemes offer substantial flexibility in experiment and architecture design by enabling one to freely tailor the qubit and time costs to suit specific hardware features or capabilities.
+It is worth noting that our protocols consist of quite simple operations and are thus expected to be particularly friently for experiments.